 Whether you do or don’t have an AC, a fan would come in very handy during this hot season, and the more fans, the merrier.
 Set the fans at strategic positions to circulate the cold air coming from the AC (if you do have one) or the cool air from the open windows.
 You can also direct the cool breeze to flow towards you.

-Can this work only with standing fans?
+Can this work only with box-style or standing fans?
 Of course not!
 You could also install ceiling fans to achieve the same effect of moving the air.

 Try out these ‘cool’-ing tricks